Two-Timescale Design for Reconfigurable Intelligent Surface-Aided Massive MIMO Systems with Imperfect CSI

 with

 \end{thm}

 \itshape {Proof:} \upshape See Appendix \ref{appendix4}. $\blacksquare$

 The closed-form expression in Theorem \ref{theorem2} does not involve the calculation of inverse matrices and the numerical computation of integrals.
 In contrast to time-consuming Monte Carlo simulations, the evaluation of the rate based on Theorem \ref{theorem2} has a low computational complexity even if $M$ and $N$ are large numbers, as usually is in RIS-aided massive MIMO systems.
-More importantly, Theorem \ref{theorem2} only relies on statistical CSI, i.e., the distance-based path loss factors, the AoA and AoD, and the environment-related Rician factors, {which change slowly in the sub-6 GHz frequency band.} By using the analytical expression of the rate in (\ref{rate}) as an objective function for system design, we are able to optimize the phase shifts of the RIS only based on long-term statistical CSI. {For clarity and analytical tractability, the statistical CSI is assumed to be perfectly known\cite{bjornson2017massive,demir2021channel,zhao2021twoTimeScale}.
+Besides, Theorem \ref{theorem2} only relies on statistical CSI.
+Therefore, by using the analytical expression of the rate in (\ref{rate}) as an objective function for system design, we are able to optimize the phase shifts of the RIS only based on long-term statistical CSI. {For clarity and analytical tractability, the statistical CSI is assumed to be perfectly known\cite{bjornson2017massive,demir2021channel,zhao2021twoTimeScale}.
 In practice, due to the user mobility, there may exist location and angular estimation errors based on, e.g., GPS (Global Positioning System) information, which could result in some performance loss for the design of receiver at the BS and passive beamforming at the RIS.
 The impact of imperfect statistical CSI can be analyzed by averaging the angular estimation error in the expression of the achievable rate similar to \cite{hu2020location}.
 This analysis is interesting and is left to a future research work.}